madhobi/covid19_unemployment_dashboard/README.md

 ## Unemployment Rates By County

-The file labeled "UnemploymentByCounty.csv" contains information pertaining to
+The file labeled "UnemploymentByCounty.csv" contains information pertaining to unemployment rates in each county.

+This information has the breakdown of the rate of unemployment in each county over the course of several months, starting in January.
+Each row represents a county and contains four columns describing the county name, the county FIPS, the state each county is located in, and the corresponding state FIPS.
+Every other column is labeled with a month name corresponding to the percentage of unemployed individuals based on the Civilian Labor Force in the county.

 Data source by [US Bureau of Labor Statistics](https://www.bls.gov/web/metro/laucntycur14.txt "Employment by County").